cozodb/cozo/docs/source/sysops.rst

     :noindex:

 System ops start with a double-colon ``::`` and must appear alone in a script.
-In the following we explain what each system op does, and the arguments they expect.
+In the following, we explain what each system op does, and the arguments they expect.

 --------------
 Explain